 Bottom Picture: By 1898, the school had been generating graduates for a little over a decade.
 This photograph identifies several of the “professors” along with the alumni.

-This is a view of the Cullowhee Valley that Western Carolina would eventually fill with its buildings.
+This is a view of the Cullowhee Valley that Western Carolina University would eventually fill with its buildings.

 The Oscar school in Cullowhee Township, Jackson County, North Carolina, was typical of early rural one-room schools.
 Cullowhee Academy provided teachers to schools like this.